abdullahShahzad-512/QueueADT/README.md

 # QueueADT
 Queue ADT implementation provides a basic dynamic queue data structure by using array structure with automatic resizing.
-It can be a useful starting point for more complex queue implementations.
+It can be a useful starting point for more complex queue implementations.It is a templated class that provides a dynamic queue data structure.
+It allows for enqueueing and dequeueing elements of any data type, with automatic resizing to accommodate growing or shrinking queue sizes.